TIBCOSoftware/snappydata/docs/install.md

 ### Building

 Gradle is the build tool used for all the SnappyData projects.
-Changes to _Apache Spark_ and _spark-jobserver_ forks include addition of Gradle build scripts to allow building them independently as well as a subproject of snappydata.
+Changes to _Apache Spark_ and _spark-jobserver_ forks include addition of Gradle build scripts to allow building them independently as well as a subproject of SnappyData.
 The only requirement for the build is a JDK 7+ installation.
 Currently most of the testing has been with JDK 7.
-The gradlew wrapper script will download all the other build dependencies as required.
+The Gradle wrapper script downloads all the other build dependencies as required.

-If a user does not want to deal with submodules and only work on snappydata project, then can clone only the snappydata repository (without the --recursive option) and the build will pull those SnappyData project jar dependencies from maven central.
+If a user does not want to deal with submodules and only work on SnappyData project, then can clone only the snappydata repository (without the --recursive option) and the build will pull those SnappyData project jar dependencies from maven central.

-If working on all the separate projects integrated inside the top-level snappydata clone, the Gradle build will recognize the same and build those projects too and include the same in the top-level product distribution jar.
+If working on all the separate projects integrated inside the top-level SnappyData clone, the Gradle build will recognize the same and build those projects too and include the same in the top-level product distribution jar.
 The _spark_ and _store_ submodules can also be built and published independently.

 Useful build and test targets:
 ```